-Gorgonzola was born in Italy, just outside of Milan, in a town called…Cheddar.
+Gorgonzola was born in Italy, in a town called…Cheddar.
 Just kidding!
-This great cheese was born in the town of Gorgonzola, in the north of Italy.
+This great cheese was born in the Lombardy region in the north of Italy.
 Legend has it that a young cheesemaker was distracted by his lover, and accidentally left his cheese curds draining overnight creating a nice home for some lucky mold spores.

 Whether the legend holds true or not, we curd-n’t be happier that cheesemakers brought gorgonzola to life.
 When immigrants from Italy moved to Wisconsin, they brought their cheesemaking chops and love of these stinky cheeses with them—inspiring generations of blue-ievers to come.